 If I'd spent five more minutes looking for my sunglasses before leaving the house, or had gone back to check the door was locked, I would have missed this moment.

 We (me, son and dogs) had driven up into the nearby mountains/very large hills to escape, for a while, the incredible heat suffocating our town - not complaining!
-I love the summer, and it is a REAL one this year, but dog walking has become a pathetic amble down the road well after the sun has disappeared for the day.
+I love the summer, and it is a REAL one this year, but dog walking has become a pathetic amble down the road, well after the sun has disappeared for the day.

-So, into the hills we went then walked along ferny lanes that smelt of boxwood and moss rather than the boiled marjoram and tired lavender of our parched garden and lane.
+So, into the hills we went and walked along ferny lanes that smelt of boxwood and moss rather than the boiled marjoram and tired lavender of our parched garden and lane.
 On arriving back to the car I decided on a 'me' voyage back, that is to say, let's just continue along this road and see what happens, with no map and no GBH/RSJ/GPL or whatever it is.

 After some way the road was barricaded by an open gate and a car.
-Just as I was contemplating a small track off to the right which would have ended up in some rubbly field a man appeared and asked if we could wait five minutes as a 'troupe' of 'Brebis' (sheep) were about to be led into another pasture area.
+Just as I was contemplating a small track off to the right which would have ended up in some rubbly field, a man appeared and asked if we could wait five minutes as a 'troupe' of 'Brebis' (sheep) were about to be led into another pasture area.

-I don't know why or how the brain makes and stores memories but I'm sure the smells sounds and sight of that moment will be stored.
+I don't know why or how the brain makes and stores memories but I'm sure the smells, sounds and sight of that moment will be stored.